 - Students submit a certified English translation and evaluation of equivalency of their education transcripts for the appropriate level of admission being sought.

-- Students are required to submit proof of financial support (i.e. bank statement) that is dated within 6 months before an I-20 will be issued.
-Students will sign a Payment Agreement for the entirety of their program cost.
+- Students are required to submit proof of financial support (i.e. bank statement) that is dated within 6 months of the expected start date before an I-20 will be issued.
+Students will sign a Payment Agreement for the entirety of their program cost or by academic year.
 Students are expected to make the full program payment up front before beginning classes, or at a minimum, the first quarter payment with regular monthly payments thereafter.
+Due to the variety of circumstance (i.e. sponsorships).
+CTU may make exception at its discretion to facilitate effective student funding.

 - Students provide evidence of satisfaction of the English proficiency requirements.

 - CTU’s published refund policy will apply.
 The I-20 form is issued after acceptance and receipt of student’s deposit.
 (See the Financial Policies insert to this catalog for additional information.)
-Students pursuing degrees that are offered through CTU’s Virtual Campus are not eligible to study in the U.S., except for CTU’s low residency doctorate programs
+Students pursuing degrees that are offered through CTU’s Virtual Campus are not eligible to study in the U.S.

 - International students pursuing a graduate degree are required to submit proof of a bachelor’s degree or equivalent.